FourjsGenero/tool_fglped/README.md

 of the symbol referring to the widget in the LAYOUT section of the .per .

 Press Ctrl-w to jump to the next occurence of the symbol in the source code.
-(Another hotkey to jump to the definition of the symbol in the ATTRIBUTES section is in preparation).

 ### Using source code autocompletion